Our areas of expertise

-- child protection strategies to protect children from abuse
+- child protection strategies to recognize and stop potentially abusive behavior.

-- age-appropriate safety skills adults can teach to children without scaring them
+- clear age-appropriate safety lessons they can teach young people without scaring or confusing them.

-- coaching strategies to practice the skills with kids in ways that can reduce fear and build confidence
+- coaching strategies to give young people practice using skills and strategies in positive ways that reduce anxiety and increase confidence and competence.

-To protect children in your personal or professional life from abuse and other harm, see our:
+To protect the young people in your personal or professional life from abuse and other harm, see our:

 - Resources to stop child abuse